dapr/docs/daprdocs/content/en/developing-applications/building-blocks/observability/app-health.md

 When app health checks are enabled, by default Dapr probes your application every 5 seconds.
 You can configure the interval, in seconds, with `app-health-probe-interval`.
 These probes happen regularly, regardless of whether your application is healthy or not.

 When the Dapr runtime (sidecar) is initially started, Dapr waits for a successful health probe before considering the app healthy.
-This means that pub/sub subscriptions, input bindings, and service invocation won't be enabled for your app until this first health check is complete and successful.
+This means that pub/sub subscriptions, input bindings, and service invocation requests won't be enabled for your application until this first health check is complete and successful.

 Health probe requests are considered successful if the application sends a successful response (as explained above) within the timeout configured in `app-health-probe-timeout`.
 The default value is 500, corresponding to 500 milliseconds (i.e. half a second).

 Before Dapr considers an app to have entered an unhealthy state, it will wait for `app-health-threshold` consecutive failures, whose default value is 3.
 This default value means that your application must fail health probes 3 times *in a row* to be considered unhealthy.
-If you set the threshold to 1, any failure will cause Dapr to assume your app is unhealthy and will stop delivering work to it.
+If you set the threshold to 1, any failure causes Dapr to assume your app is unhealthy and will stop delivering work to it.
 A threshold greater than 1 can help exclude transient failures due to external circumstances.
 The right value for your application depends on your requirements.

 Thresholds only apply to failures.
 A single successful response is enough for Dapr to consider your app to be healthy and resume normal operations.